Customize Consent Preferences

 If you have noticed that your pain flares up at certain times, talk to your physician!
 They’ll be able to tell you about the latest research and provide you with a treatment plan from there.
 The fibromyalgia patients at Tulsa pain have many options available to them from steroid injections to integrative pain treatments like acupuncture and infrared therapy.

-Tulsa Pain is a multi-location pain management practice in Oklahoma that specializes in the diagnosis and treatment of chronic pain.
+Tulsa Pain Consultants is a multi-location pain management practice in Oklahoma that specializes in the diagnosis and treatment of chronic pain.
 We are dedicated to helping those who are suffering find the relief they deserve.
 Our team uses a balanced approach by incorporating minimally invasive, outpatient procedures, complementary and alternative medicine, and medication to help patients take control of their pain.
 Call 855-918-PAIN or click on our “Request An Appointment” tab to meet with one of our talented pain management specialists today!

 The advice and information contained in this article is for educational purposes only and is not intended to replace or counter a physician’s advice or judgment.
 Please always consult your physician before taking any advice learned here or in any other educational medical material.